DERGONokay/generate-flutter-mocks-plugin/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/com.github.dergonokay.generatefluttermocksplugin.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 <!-- Plugin description -->
+This plugin generates mocks for flutter projects.
+It generates mocks for classes that are annotated with `@GenerateMocks`/`@GenerateNiceMocks` from the [mockito](https://pub.dev/packages/mockito) package.

 # How to use

 1. Set the flutter SDK path in the plugin settings.
 Go to `Settings/Preferences` > `Tools` > `Generate Flutter Mocks` and set the path to your flutter SDK.